-The exercise price and the term of options is determined by the Board of Directors.
-The term may not exceed ten years from the date of grant in relation to the 2011, 2013, 2017 and 2020 Plans.
+The exercise price of options is determined by the Board of Directors.
+The term of an option will be determined by the Board, provided that the term may not exceed ten years from the date of grant.
+Option grants up to 30,000 'A' ordinary shares (7,500 ADRs) are administered by the Compensation Committee and subsequently ratified by the Board.
+The Committee will also determine the exercise price and term of these options.
 All options will terminate 90 days after termination of the option holder's employment, service or consultancy with Trinity Biotech (or one year after such termination because of death or disability) except where a longer period is approved by the board of directors.

-Under certain circumstances involving a change in control of Trinity Biotech, the exercisability and termination of the options may be accelerated.
+Under certain circumstances involving a change in control of Trinity Biotech, the Board may accelerate the exercisability and termination of options.